jonniesweb/Bookmarks/_posts/2015-12-25-hardly-anyone-knows-continuous-delivery.markdown

 title: "Hardly Anyone Knows Continuous Delivery"
 date: "2015-12-25 10:52"
 link: "https://www.go.cd/2015/06/23/hardly-anyone-knows-cd.html"
-tagline: "Only a small minority of people know what Continuous Delivery is.
+summary: "Only a small minority of people know what Continuous Delivery is.
 This article provides a few ways to inform others"
 tags:
  - continuous delivery
 ---